FAQ

 +

 Yes.
-There are excellent options for non-traditional applicants — Hungary, Italy, Poland, Czech Republic, and many German Fachhochschulen welcome students with 55–65% averages.
-We won't pretend you can apply to Oxford.
-We will find programs where you compete realistically.
+There are excellent options for non-traditional applicants in Hungary, Italy, Poland, the Czech Republic, and many German Fachhochschulen that welcome students with 55 to 65% averages.
+We find programs where you compete realistically.

 Can I take just counseling, without the other services?